ShimizuTheLotus/ShimizuTheLotus/README.md

 ### Hi there 👋
+### What am I working on?
 🔭 I’m currently working on my program: Tagme_!

 Want to know more about Tagme_?

 Go to https://github.com/ShimizuTheLotus/Tagme_ for further information!
+### Love UWP Programming?
+**Oh That's perfect!
+Would you like to view my notes?
+They're at:** https://github.com/ShimizuTheLotus/ShimizuTheLotus/tree/main/Note/UWP
 <!--
 **ShimizuTheLotus/ShimizuTheLotus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.